lucci-labs/agents/README.md

-# Twitter Agent
+# Lucci Agent
-- Post tweets to twitter frequently.
+- Post content to social platforms.
-- Reply all comments to the tweets.
+- Monitor social platforms for mentions and comments.
-- Like all comments to the tweets.
+- Reply to comments and mentions.
-- Reply all mentions to the account.
+- Interact with timeline's posts